| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Friday January 7, 2011

 Representatives passed House Resolution 6, which formally elects him as

+the Chairman of the House Agriculture Committee for the 112th Congress.
 "As a student of agriculture economics, a rancher by trade, and a Member of this Committee from the start of my service in Congress, I am honored to have this opportunity and responsibility.
 I am also proud to be serving as the first Chairman of the Agriculture Committee from Oklahoma.
 I will continue to use my experience and perspective as a producer to help shape our nation's agriculture policy.
 "The work of the Agriculture Commitee, including reauthorizing the farm bill in 2012, affects every American; ensuring that our farmers and ranchers have the tools they need to produce an abundant and affordable food and fiber supply is as important to our country as national defense.
 Read Congressman Lucas' full statement issued yesterday by his office in Washington. | |

-Monsanto Advances Several Projects in its R&D Pipeline ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Several
+| Monsanto Advances Several Projects in its R&D Pipeline ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Several

 projects across platforms and crops designed to improve farmers' on-farm